FK Korzo: History

 The club was founded in 1972.

 FK Korzo is short for the Prilep settlement Staro Korzo.
 The club was re-established in the summer of 2007.
 It went up two tiers in just two years and after winning the Regional A and B Leagues they qualified for the Macedonian Third League.
 In June 2012 after beating the guest Vardar Negotino with 5–1 Korzo qualified for the Macedonian Second League.

-In July 2013 FK Korzo announced that the club merged with KF Shkupi, and was the club dissolved.